 Research

-Retrieving and acting on memories of reward-predicting experiences are essential processes for survival.
-Our research aims to identify the neural circuits for reward memories and goal-directed behavior.
-We are also interested in how our working memory is used to facilitate planning, reasoning and problem-solving.
+Retrieving memories of reward-predicting experiences and acting upon them are crucial for survival.
+Our research primarily focuses on identifying the neural circuits responsible for reward memories and goal-directed behavior.
+Additionally, we delve into understanding the role of working memory in facilitating planning, reasoning, and problem-solving.

-Uncovering the function of these neural circuits is a critical step for developing treatments to prevent or ameliorate emotional and cognitive problems in disease.
+Unraveling the functions of these neural circuits is pivotal for developing treatments that can prevent or mitigate emotional and cognitive problems in various diseases.

 RESEARCH PROJECTS